FindMySchool LogoFindMySchool

 Leadership is also unusually explicit and transparent for a small primary.
 The headteacher, Chris Rayner, states he has led the school since September 2021.
 The wider “who’s who” structure also indicates an extended leadership team, including roles titled Executive Headteacher and Head of School in the 2025–26 staffing list, which usually signals shared leadership capacity and a division of day-to-day responsibilities across a small setting.

 For a state primary, the key benchmark remains Key Stage 2 attainment.
-In 2024, 73% of pupils met the expected standard in reading, writing and mathematics combined, compared with the England average of 62%.
+In the latest dataset, 70% of pupils met the expected standard in reading, writing and mathematics combined.
 That is the headline to focus on if you want a simple indicator of end-of-primary readiness.

 A second useful lens is the “higher standard” measure, which indicates how many pupils are working beyond the expected level.
-Tetney’s 15% at the higher standard across reading, writing and mathematics compares with an England average of 8%.
-That suggests there is some stretch for higher attainers, even in a small cohort.
+Tetney’s latest higher-standard figure across reading, writing and mathematics is 10%.
+That suggests some stretch for higher attainers, even in a small cohort.

 Scaled scores reinforce a similar picture.
 Reading and mathematics were both 103, above the England reference point of 100, and grammar, punctuation and spelling was 104.
 Taken together, this looks like steady strength in the core skills that matter most for secondary transition: fluent reading, accurate writing, and secure number sense.

-FindMySchool’s primary outcomes ranking places the school at 10,761st in England and 24th within the local area (Grimsby) for primary outcomes (FindMySchool ranking, based on official data).
-This sits below England average overall, so it is worth treating the attainment story as positive, but also remembering that year-to-year variation in small primaries can be material.
+FindMySchool’s primary outcomes ranking places the school at 5,758th in England and 16th within the local area (Grimsby) for primary outcomes (FindMySchool ranking, based on official data).
+That is a stronger ranking position than the previous profile showed, though year-to-year variation in small primaries can still be material.

 Parents comparing nearby schools should use the local hub and the FindMySchool Comparison Tool to see whether this pattern holds over multiple years, rather than anchoring on a single cohort.